-Information to Assist Potential Applicants in Assessing Their Likely Fit with the Program: Applicants to the Duke Clinical Psychology Internship Program must be enrolled in either an APA or CPA-accredited PhD Program in Clinical Psychology only.
-We do not accept applicants from PsyD, Counseling, and School programs.
-Also, applicants from Online programs will not be considered.
+Information to Assist Potential Applicants in Assessing Their Likely Fit with the Program: Applicants to the Duke Clinical Psychology Internship Program should be enrolled in either an APA or CPA-accredited PhD Program in Clinical Psychology.
+We do not accept applicants from PsyD programs.
+Applicants from School Psychology programs may apply to our Child Autism Concentration if they state in a cover letter how their interests and experiences are a good fit for our program.
 Applicants from graduate programs adhering to a scientist-practitioner or clinical scientist model are strongly preferred.
 Applicants must have completed the third year of their graduate program by the beginning of the internship year and must be certified as ready for Internship by their department's Director of Clinical Training.
-Applicants should have completed a minimum of 600 practicum hours.
 Completion of all academic work, including the dissertation, is preferred.

 Does the Program require that applicants have received a minimum number of hours of the following at the time of application?
 Yes

 - Total Direct Contact Intervention Hours - 400 hours

 - Total Direct Contact Assessment Hours - 50 hours

 Any other required minimum criteria used to screen applicants?
 No

 We recognize that the COVID-19 pandemic has disrupted acquisition of clinical hours towards preparation for internship.
 We have slightly decreased our required minimum number of face-to-face hours for this internship year.
 Most of our interns in recent years have far exceeded this benchmark.
 In evaluating applications, we consider minimum number of hours to be one variable among many others in determining a candidate’s fit for our site.

 Financial and Other Benefits Support for Upcoming Training Year

 Program Provides Access to Medical Insurance for Interns?
 Yes (Interns also have access to dental and vision benefits)